hueeylow/SQL/SQL_BuildDB.md

 # SQL Project Demo - Build a Database from Scratch
 Welcome to my SQL project demo on how to construct a database!

-In this showcase, I will walk you through on how to create a database for Housing Built-To-Order launch:
+In this showcase, I will walk you through the steps in this illusrated demo - Housing Built-To-Order Database.

 ## <b> Approach </b><br>
 (1) Create a Database with 2 Tables<br>